 Domestic Violence and Protective Orders

 If you or your child are a victim of domestic violence, your safety is a top priority.
 First, it is important to document your abuse by contacting law enforcement.
 The authorities will subsequently investigate your case and may press criminal charges against the abuser.
-Additionally, a Baltimore family lawyer can help you get a protective order (sometimes called a restraining order) against your significant other.
+Additionally, a family lawyer can help you get a protective order (sometimes called a restraining order) against your significant other.

 And, if you are facing domestic violence allegations, it is important to contact a lawyer.
 Allegations of child or spousal abuse may impact your custody and other legal rights.
 All of your discussions with your family attorney are confidential and cannot be disclosed during either a civil or criminal case.

-Consult With a Baltimore Family Attorney
+Consult With a Maryland Family Attorney